Botolog/Botolog/README.md

 # 💫 About Me:
-🔭 I’m currently working on pretty CRAZY stuff (or sleeping)
+🔭 I’m currently working on some pretty CRAZY stuff (or sleeping)

 # 💻 Tech Stack: